sleepepi/howto/4000-local-resources/4100-connect-to-a-printer.md

 1. Open System Preferences
 2. Go to the Print and Scan subsection
-3. Click the **+** icon and choose to "Add Printer by IP" 3a.
-The IP address for the printer in the main office is: 172.23.134.56 (See above)
+3. Click the **+** icon and choose to "Add Printer by IP"
+4. Enter the IP for the printer you wish to add (see above)
-4. Change Use: to RICOH Aficio MP 6001 PXL
+5. Change Use: to RICOH Aficio MP 6001 PXL
-5. Change Finisher from "Not Installed" to "Finisher SR4050"
+6. Change Finisher from "Not Installed" to "Finisher SR4050"

 ### Key Contacts